Visual Studio Code extension for AMP Validator & Snippets

 <html> tag, executes the

-AMP HTML validator for the document and renders the errors/warnings as
+AMP validator for the document and renders the errors/warnings as

 reported by validator in the PROBLEMS panel, if any.

-Following are all valid examples of an AMP HTML document
+Following are all examples of valid AMP documents

 <html lang="en" ⚡>